The Movie ‘Show Dogs’ Is Accused Of Grooming Kids For Sex Abuse

-Many people have found the plot to be disturbing, which requires a New York police dog named Max, voiced by Ludacris to go undercover and bust a smuggling ring.
+Many people have found the plot to be disturbing, which requires a New York police dog named Max, voiced by Ludacris, to go undercover and bust a smuggling ring.
 Max is taught by another dog, Philippe, on how to stand still when the dog show judge examines his genitals.
 Philippe tells Max, “Don’t get mad at me, but they’re going to do this,” as he reenacts the judging scene.

 Max gets angry, but Philippe then tells Max to “Focus on not reacting… Inspection of the private parts is the hardest part of being a show dog.”
 Philippe also adds, “go to your happy place,” which would supposedly “help” Max get through the ordeal, detailed Slate.
 Later on, at the actual dog show, Max goes to his “happy place” during the judging, which included a fantasy scene filled with fireworks, fire hydrants, and a dog that he has a crush on.
 And in the movie plot, it was necessary for Max to do this properly in order to save the animals that are part of a smuggling ring.